jetbrains-academy/introduction_to_python/Variables/Arithmetic operators/task.md

 ## Arithmetic operators

-Just as with any other programming language, the addition ( `+` ), subtraction ( `-` ),
+Just as in any other programming language, the addition ( `+` ), subtraction ( `-` ),
 multiplication ( `*` ), and division ( `/` ) operators can be used with numbers.
 In
 addition, Python has the power ( `**` ),  modulo ( `%` ) and floor division ( `//` ) operators.

 - The `*` (multiplication) operator yields the product of its arguments.
-The arguments must either both be numbers, or one argument must be an integer and the other must be a sequence.
+The arguments must either both be numbers, or one argument must be an integer and the other - a sequence.

 - The `/` (division) and `//` (floor division) operators yield the quotient of their arguments.
   Division of integers yields a float, while floor division of integers results in an integer.